imadmon/bandwidthcontroller/README.md

 ## How It Works

 You initialize the controller with a **total bandwidth cap** (bytes/second).
-Each time you add a stream, it returns a **bandwidth-aware reader** that adapts in real time as data flows.
+Each time you add a stream, it returns a **bandwidth-aware reader** that adapts in real-time as data flows.

 #### Under the Hood:
 1. The controller classifies new streams into **bandwidth groups**.
 2. The controller can instantly allocate from the free-bandwidth pool at stream appending if any is available.
 3. The controller tracks stream activation.
-4. Every scheduler pulse (default **200 ms**), it recalculates fair bandwidth shares per group for **active** streams.
+4. Every scheduler pulse (default **200 ms**), it recalculates fair bandwidth shares per group for active streams.
+5. Redistribute bandwidth among **active** streams, reclaiming unused capacity from idle ones.
-5. Each group and stream has a configured guaranteed minimum bandwidth share, which exist to **prevent starvation**, ensuring fair allocation.
+6. Ensure fair allocation by applying group and stream minimum bandwidth share to **prevent starvation**.
-6. Calculates the maximum efficient rate limit that can be applied by `limitedreader`, and returning unnecessary bandwidth to the free-bandwidth pool.
+7. Calculates the maximum most efficient rate limit per reader that can be applied using `limitedreader`, and returns any unnecessary bandwidth to the _free-bandwidth_ pool.
-7. Bandwidth allocations are applied to each reader via [`imadmon/limitedreader`](https://github.com/imadmon/limitedreader).
+8. Bandwidth allocations are applied to each reader via [`imadmon/limitedreader`](https://github.com/imadmon/limitedreader).
-8. When streams close or idle, their unused bandwidth is redistributed to others instantly.
+9. When streams close or idle, their unused bandwidth is redistributed to others instantly.

 #### This Model Ensures:
 - **Fair throughput** across all active readers.